victor-estrade/learning_to_pivot/Readme.md

 Using a mixture density network with 5 gaussians as adversarials leads to NaN during testing.
 Did not figured out why/how.

-A simple Mean square error regressor is used instead for stability.
+A simpler Mean square error regressor is used instead for stability.

 ## Hyper paramters